phalcon/documentation/docs/dispatcher.md

     Methods on event listeners accept a [Phalcon\Events\Event][events-event] object as their first parameter - methods in controllers do not.

 ## Events Manager
-You can use the `dispatcher::beforeForward` event to change modules and perform redirections easier.
+You can use the `dispatcher::beforeForward` event to change modules and perform redirections more easily.

 ```php
 <?php